JayKandari/bookhive/README.md

 }
 ```

-### 3. Install composer.
+### 4. Install composer.
 You may use the guide here [DigitalOcean Install Composer](https://www.digitalocean.com/community/tutorials/how-to-install-composer-on-ubuntu-20-04-quickstart)

-After install run the following command in the root. (this will install any dependencies or load autoload)
+After install run the following command in the project directory. (this will install any dependencies or load autoload)
 ```bash
 $ composer install
 ```
-##SCSS to CSS
+## SCSS to CSS
 whenever you want to change the CSS of Homepage.php you need to do changes in "style.scss" then compile this .scss file into style.css, as we
 are adding style.css file in php.
 ## TODO: